jonathanw82/bristol-central-gym/README.md

 Link to Modal tested and working.

 #### Signup:
-All navigation links tested and working,
+All navigation links tested and working.
 All social media links tested and working.
 All active links with hover function tested and working.
 All text fields tested and working.